Garvit-Kamboj/Maze-Player-pygame/README.md

 needs to be running.
 Then all the scores will we loaded into the high score table, going from highest score to the lowest

-To run the game, just download and extract the code, type "python main_GUI.py" in terminaal (Hit Enter) for GUI version and "python main_text.py" (Hit Enter) for text version.
+To run the game, just download and extract the code, type "python main_GUI.py" in terminal (Hit Enter) for GUI version and "python main_text.py" (Hit Enter) for text version.